 How To Make A Map Christmas Ornament

-4. Using jewelry wire thread a few buttons in descending sizes.
+Step 4: Use jewellery wire to thread a few buttons in descending sizes.
 Then add the map Christmas ornament spool and then thread some more buttons.
 I also threaded a paper bead.

 Make sure you have the map spool the right way up when you thread it.
-I forgot to do this the first time around and I had to remake the ornament.
+I forgot to do this the first time, and I had to remake the ornament.

-5. Finish off the map Christmas ornament by adding some red embroidery thread to hang it from.
-When I was putting the buttons away in my craft cupboard I came across a jar of mini craft bells.
+Step 5: Finish off the map Christmas ornament by adding red embroidery thread to hang it from.
+While putting the buttons away in my craft cupboard, I came across a jar of mini craft bells.
 I decided to add one to each ornament.

-I couldn’t decide on just one special place for my map Christmas ornament so I ended up making three of them.
+I couldn’t decide on just one particular place for my map Christmas ornament, so I made three.

 Cotton reels and buttons remind me of Christmas.
 My grandmother used to keep her buttons and cotton reels in a large Christmas Quality Street tin.
 Oh, the disappointment of opening the tin expecting a toffee only to find sewing stuff!

-If you like these map Christmas ornaments then you should check out some of my other upcycled Christmas ornaments like these cute wine cork Christmas characters.
+If you like these map Christmas ornaments, you should check out some of my other upcycled Christmas ornaments, like these map pine cones and cute wine cork Christmas characters.

 You will find many more clever upcycling ideas like this one here.